Multi-Dimensional Event Data in Graph Databases: Background

+{Relational databases allow recording events, their correlations to entities, and the 1:n and n:m relations between entities as partly illustrated in Fig.~\ref{fig:event_data_models}(3) and are therefore the default storage for event data in Information Systems.
+Analysis of the behavior however requires extraction of the data into a sequential format~\cite{DBLP:conf/bpm/JansS17}.} Extracting a single-dimensional event log (Fig.~\ref{fig:event_data_models}(1)) correlates all events under a single entity (case identifier), e.g. the Application or the Offer document, and \emph{flattens} the data accordingly~\cite{DBLP:conf/bpm/JansS17} leading to false behavioral information called \emph{convergence} and \emph{divergence}~\cite{DBLP:conf/sefm/Aalst19,DBLP:journals/tsc/LuNWF15}.

+\textbf{Convergence.} Flattening the data in Fig.~\ref{fig:event_data_models}(3) under \emph{Application} de-normalizes the 1:n relation to \emph{Offer} and results in the event log of Tab.~\ref{tab:2_BPIC17ExampleCaseTable} and Fig.~\ref{fig:event_data_models}(1): {We observe \emph{Cancelled} ($e_7$) directly followed by \emph{Send Offer} ($e_8$), suggesting that an offer was sent after it has been cancelled.
+However, this sequence of activities never happened for any entity in the data: $e_7$ refers to $\mathit{oID} = 1$ whereas $e_8$ refers to $\mathit{oID} = 2$.
+The entire BPIC17 event log contains 15\% such false directly-follows pairs of events while missing over 50\% of the actual directly-follows pairs.
+Some events are only involved in false directly-follows pairs; see Appendix~\ref{app:df_bpic17}.
+The false directly-follows pairs cannot be removed from sequential event logs~\cite{DBLP:conf/sefm/Aalst19} and can amount to over 50\% of all pairs rendering the analysis useless~\cite{DBLP:journals/tsc/LuNWF15}}.

+\textbf{Divergence.} Flattening the data in Fig.~\ref{fig:event_data_models}(3) under \emph{Offer} (\emph{oID}) via the n:1 relation replicates events on the 1-side for each entity on the n-side, see Fig.~\ref{fig:event_data_models}(1).
+The two traces for $o1$ and $o2$ contain the events $e_1,e_2,e_3,e_9$ which are only indirectly correlated to the offer (via their parent application).
+The resulting event log contains multiple copies of the same event and more directly-follows pairs than exist in reality~\cite{DBLP:conf/sefm/Aalst19}.

+To avoid both phenomena, we formulate requirement \textbf{(R0)}: Any event data model for event data over multiple related entities has to describe directly-follows relations between pairs of events $(e_1,e_2)$ only along the entities to which $e_1$ and $e_2$ are both correlated.

-A recent literature survey of 95 studies~\cite{Gonzalez_2019_pm_db_phd,DBLP:conf/bpm/MurillasRA16} established requirements for \emph{querying} event data.
-Focusing on \emph{querying for structure and behavior in multi-dimensional event data} we identified from~\cite[pp.133]{Gonzalez_2019_pm_db_phd} the requirements to \textbf{(R1)} query and analyze events (E1 of Sect.~\ref{sec:background:event_log_concepts}), and to \textbf{(R2)} consider relations between multiple data entities (as in RDBs).
-The technique shall support \textbf{(R3)} storing and querying business process-oriented concepts (E2-E3) and \textbf{(R4)} capture information about how events are correlated to different entities to avoid convergence and divergence (generalize E4-E6).
+A recent literature survey of 95 studies~\cite{Gonzalez_2019_pm_db_phd,DBLP:conf/bpm/MurillasRA16} established further requirements for \emph{modeling and querying} event data. {From this survey, we identified the following requirements that specifically address \emph{querying for structure and behavior in multi-dimensional event data} ~\cite[pp.133]{Gonzalez_2019_pm_db_phd}:} \textbf{(R1)} to query and analyze events (E1 of Sect.~\ref{sec:background:event_log_concepts}), and \textbf{(R2)} to consider relations between multiple data entities (as in RDBs).
+The technique shall support \textbf{(R3)} storing and querying business process-oriented concepts (E3-E4) and \textbf{(R4)} capture information about how events are correlated to different entities (E2) to avoid convergence and divergence (generalize E5-E8 so that R0 is satisfied).

 According to~\cite{Gonzalez_2019_pm_db_phd,DBLP:conf/bpm/MurillasRA16}, queries should \textbf{(R5)} be expressed as graphs to specify the behavior of interest in a natural way, \textbf{(R6)} allow to query paths (or sequences) of events (connected by some relation), \textbf{(R7)} allow to select individual cases based on partial patterns, \textbf{(R8)} allow to query temporal properties (such as directly/eventually-follows), \textbf{(R9)} correlate events related to the same entity, \textbf{(R10)} allow querying aspects related to several entities or processes at the same time on the same data set, and \textbf{(R11)} allow to query multiple event logs and combine results.